-What Medical Expenses Does Vermont Workers' Compensation Cover?
+Does Vermont Workers' Compensation Pay Medical Bills?

 In Vermont, a worker with an accepted workers’ compensation claim is entitled to have their medical bills paid by their employer’s insurance company.
 The insurer has to pay for all reasonable and necessary treatment that is related to the work injury.

-Injured workers often have questions about how this works, what it covers, and how long it lasts.
+Workers' compensation claimants often have questions about how this works, what it covers, and how long it lasts.
 Our attorneys provide answers to four common questions below.

 - What if the workers' compensation insurance carrier tells you that your case is “closed”?
-Unless you have entered into a Form 16 full and final settlement, you still have the right to payment of your medical bills for treatment that is reasonable, necessary, and related.
+Unless you have entered into a Form 16 full and final settlement, you still have the right to get your medical bills paid for treatment that is reasonable, necessary, and related.
 These medical benefits can continue for the rest of your life so long as you do not break the causal connection to the work injury by suffering a new injury to the same area.

 - Unlike with your own health insurance, you should not have to pay any copays, deductibles, or out-of-pocket costs—ever!
 If something accidentally gets billed to your own insurance (such as a prescription), send us the receipt and we will get you and your insurer reimbursed.